-– The Rosenberg Synagogue.
-The construction of its building was funded in 1899 by the merchant Gabriel-Yakov Rosenberg and is located on the Shchekavytska Street, 29.
+– Rozenberg Synagogue.
+The construction of its building was funded in 1899 by the merchant Gabriel-Yakov Rozenberg and is located on the Shchekavytska Street, 29.
 With the advent of Soviet power, the synagogue was closed at one time, but after the World War II the synagogue was restored.
 Before the proclamation of Ukraine’s independence, it was the only functioning Jewish prayer house in Kyiv.
-Today it is the synagogue of the Kyiv Jewish community.
+Today it is the synagogue of the Kiev Jewish community.

 – The Brodsky Synagogue – was built in 1898 with the donations of the Kyiv Jew – millionaire Lazar Brodsky and is situadted on the street Shota Rustavelli, 13.
 Since the Jews were not allowed to build religious buildings in the central part of Kyiv, the draft of the synagogue was rejected by the provincial authorities.
 It was allowed to accommodate living and household premises for ritual purposes.

 Then Brodsky and Kyiv rabbi Evsei Zukkerman decided to play smart by sending a complaint and a drawing of the side facade of the synagogue, from where the building looked like a household premise to St. Petersburg.
 And the Senate gave its permission.
 The building was built in a year, construction was carried out by Lev Ginzburg’s best construction company in the city.
 In 1926, the building was transferred to the club for a trade union of handicraftsmen.